mmartinortiz/devcontainer-templates/src/python/NOTES.md

 uv init --name mypackage --package --build-backend setuptools --no-pin-python --vcs git
 ```

-## Using this template for an existing project
+## Using this template on an existing project

 If you have an existing project, you can use this template to add the devcontainer to it.
 Just copy the `.devcontainer` folder and its content into your project's root folder or use the `devcontainer` cli.
 Modify the `.devcontainer/devcontainer.json` file to fit your project's setup (tox, pre-commit, venv path, etc).
 Keep in mind that the template provides `uv`, if your current project uses `poetry` or just `pip`, you will also need to change your `pyproject.toml` file if you want to start using `uv`.